nicfel/AIM-Tutorial/README.md

 ### Specify the priors (Priors)

+The most important priors to specify here are the priors on the effective population size and

 Now, we need to set the priors of the effective population sizes and the migration rates.
 Next, we can change the prior to a Log Normal prior with M=0 and S=1.
 Since we have only a few samples per location, meaning little information about the different effective population sizes, we will need an informative prior.
 Next, we have to set the dimension of the migration rate parameter.
 The exponential distribution as a prior on the migration rate puts much weight on lower values while not prohibiting larger ones.
 For migration rates, a prior that prohibits too large values while not greatly distinguishing between very small and very very small values (such as the inverse uniform) is generally a good choice.
 Next, we have to set a prior for the clock rate.
 Since we only have a narrow time window of less than a year and only 24 sequences, there isn't much information in the data about the clock rate.
 We have however a good idea about it for Influenza A/H3N2 Hemagglutinin.
 We can therefore set the prior to be normally distributed around 0.005 substitution per site and year with a variance of 0.0001.
 (At this point we could also just fix the rate)